USAG Rheinland-Pfalz and German Firefighter joint training strengthens community safety

 |0

-This work, USAG Rheinland-Pfalz and German Firefighter joint training strengthens community safety [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz and German Firefighter joint training strengthens community safety, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.